Toma400/OfLands/maps/tiled.md

 Mind you, creating tilesets and layers and putting tiles on map isn't enough for OL map system to properly export.
 See [here](#----landscape----) and [here](#----locations----) for what is additionally needed.

+#### --- Resources ---
+Resources are defined in `Resources` tileset.
+Each tile will then be analysed by the game to create registry of items, used by the map.
+Required data can be found [here](#----resources-----1).

+Unlike other data, resources work upon text IDs, not index numbers.
+IDs are created from resource's name, so any items having the same name will have data overwritten with whatever item comes later.
+To prevent that from happening without renaming the item, you can create `id` property that will take priority over automatic ID.
+IDs are not visible to the player, and are only used internally.

 #### --- Roads ---
 To make roads, simply create layer named `Roads`.
 The layer is optional, so